beatcoinpl/Private-API/README.md

 ## Trade

-Use Trade method to make new offer on market.
+Use Trade methods to make a new offer on market.

 ```
-[crypto] -> give which one crypto you want to trade
+[crypto] -> type crypto you want to trade
-[currency] -> give which one currency want to trade (include BTC in markets BTC -> other cryptos)
+[currency] -> type currency you want to trade (includes BTC in markets BTC -> other cryptos)
-[amount]  -> amount in crypto, which you want to buy or sell
+[amount]  -> amount of crypto that you want to buy or sell
-[price]  -> price in currency, which you want to buy, or sell
+[price]  -> price of "currency" which you want to buy or sell
-[type]   -> type of action, buy, or sell
+[type]   -> type of action: buy or sell
 ```

 output: